gipi/electronics-notes/docs/atmel.md

  - USB End of Reset.
 The MCU is reset (excluding the USB controller that remains enabled andattached) on the detection of a USB End of Reset condition on the bus, if this feature is enabled by the user.

+You can read the source of the reset by the register ``MCUSR``.

+During reset, all I/O Registers are set to their initial values, and the program starts execution from the Reset Vector.

 ## Brown-out detection

 For monitoring the VCC level during operation by comparing it to a fixed trigger level.
 The trigger level for the